tcnymex/crroptions/README.md

 # crroptions
-simple cox ross rubenstein option pricer
+simple cox ross rubinstein  binomial tree option pricer

+see comments in main function crrpricer2 for right and left arguments

+crrtree2 and pascal are subfunctions of crrpricer2